 While the SCP performed well in 2009 netting the CIO $1 billion, the notional size of its synthetic portfolio increased significantly from $4 billion to $51 billion during 2011, in light of the European default crisis.
-In December 2011, following a more positive outlook for the economy, CIO were asked to reduce the exposure of SCP and the risk weighted assets of the CIO.
+In December 2011, following a more positive outlook for the economy, CIO was asked to reduce the exposure of SCP and the risk weighted assets of the CIO.

-Given the loss estimate of $500 million for unwinding SCP positions by selling them off due to current market conditions, loss of premium & execution costs, and following a chance win of $400 million on a speculative trade, the CIO instead opted to reduce RWA by implementing a hedging strategy using a portfolio of options, in line with the Comprehensive Risk Measure (CRM) of Basel 2.5, and a new VAR model to calculate the risk & limits.
+Given the loss estimate of $500 million for unwinding synthetic credit portfolio positions by selling them off due to current market conditions, loss of premium & execution costs, and following a chance win of $400 million on a speculative trade, the CIO instead opted to reduce RWA by implementing a hedging strategy using a portfolio of options, in line with the Comprehensive Risk Measure (CRM) of Basel 2.5, and a new VAR model to calculate the risk & limits.

-The new model significantly reduced risk numbers, allowing the traders to implement the option portfolio strategy.
-However the strategy did not work as expected, given that the market environment and correlation between positions were not in line with traders’ expectations, and instead resulted in trading losses that continued accumulating.
+The new model significantly reduced risk numbers, allowing the traders to implement the options portfolio strategy.
+However, the strategy did not work as expected, given that the market environment and correlation between positions were not in line with traders’ expectations, and instead resulted in trading losses that continued accumulating.
 CIO traders tried to defend their existing positions by further growing their portfolios with huge trades to support market prices.
 Given the illiquidity of the markets, however, the CIO became significant market movers in these securities, thus reducing their ability to exit the markets without being impacted negatively by it.

-For the first quarter financial results, CIO traders had tried to downplay mark to market losses by setting marks that were at a significant variance to the midpoints of dealer quotes in order to show a better than actual MTM picture on the books.
+For the first quarter financial results, CIO traders had tried to downplay mark to market losses by setting marks that were at significant variance to the midpoints of dealer quotes in order to show a better than actual MTM picture on the books.
 This eventually led to a restatement of the first quarter earnings and refiling of financial results.
 Mark to market losses grew to $5.8 billion as of 30th June 2012.

-London Whale – absence of regulatory and corporate oversight
+Absence of regulatory and corporate oversight

 The CIO was not a client facing unit of the bank.
-For this reason it did not receive the same scrutiny as other portfolios would receive in terms of regulatory compliance and corporate oversight.
+For this reason, it did not receive the same scrutiny as other portfolios would receive in terms of regulatory compliance and corporate oversight.

 Due to the lack of oversight CIO traders were able to engage in speculative and risky derivative trades which were not in line with the CIO’s traditional investment strategy of long term investments with credit derivatives for hedging purposes only.

 Regulatory oversight too was lacking.
-The Office of the Comptroller of Currency did not follow up on previous concerns raised regarding the transparency of CIOs investment decisions.
+The Office of the Comptroller of Currency did not follow up on previous concerns raised regarding the transparency of the CIO’s investment decisions.
 They also did not raise the alarm when the update to a new VaR model resulted in risk numbers that were 50% lower than prior numbers, being unaware that a new model was being used.